icsa-caps/efficient-remote-memory-ordering/README.md

 Plots can be found in the directory `gem5-scripts/plots`.

-Running simulations for individual figures can be done by entering the directory `gem5/experiment-scripts` and executing the bash scripts at step 4.
+Running simulations for individual figures can be done by entering the directory `gem5/experiment-scripts` and executing the required bash scripts.
+This should be done at step 4.

 ### CACTI